bleutzinn/grav-plugin-editable-contenttools/README.md

-# Editable with ContentTools Plugin
+# Grav Editable with ContentTools Plugin

 The **Editable with ContentTools** Plugin is for [Grav CMS](http://github.com/getgrav/grav).